robinbenitezmora/ToDoList-Webpack/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books with ES6
+# To Do List -Webpack

 >
-This project is a basic website that will allow to the users to add, remove, get and save tasks from a group or list using JavaScript objects, modules and ES6.
+This project is a basic website that will allow to the users to add, remove, get and save tasks from a group or list using JavaScript objects, modules, Webpack and ES6.

 ## Built With